bkrem/react-nft-gallery/README.md

    * See the endpoint's documentation for more information: https://docs.opensea.io/reference/getting-assets */ openseaApiKey?: string;

   /**
+   * Set true when using an proxy API which is used to hide API key.
+Otherwise component disables pagination when no API key provided.
+   */
+  isProxyApi?: boolean;

+  /**
+   * Set custom API URL.
+   */
+  apiUrl?: string;

+  /**
    * Display asset metadata underneath the NFT.